oliveirabrunoa/emile-server/README.md

 Setup the environment variables in the terminal

 ```
 export DATABASE_URL="sqlite:///test.db" #Example of one sqLite database.
-If not exists the database is created.
+If not exists, the database is created.
 export APP_SETTINGS="config.DevelopmentConfig"
 ```